zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 It's worth being balanced here, because the bad sessions are memorable and the good ones are easy to forget.

 The Westminster City Center session on May 3, 2025 — 37.77 kWh in 29 minutes at 94 kW — was as good as DC fast charging gets on a Solterra.
-The BOA Highlands Ranch session on July 5, 2025 — 19.14 kWh in 13 minutes at 94 kW — was almost absurdly fast.
+For that trip being a late night trip and not to mention ambiant temp around 60F, that session was quite the positive and most fitting "ideal charging time" on an Electrify America charger.
+The BOA Highlands Ranch (Electify America) session on July 5, 2025 — 19.14 kWh in 13 minutes at 94 kW — was almost absurdly fast, during which the car battery was very cooled down after a jouny down the i25 corridor and resting at a destination for 4+ hours.
 The King Soopers Erie session in April 2025 hit 89 kW and finished cleanly.

 When EA works, it is fast and the network coverage is genuinely better than ChargePoint for highway travel.
 The stations I mentioned above had no drama, no throttling, no aborts.
 Plug in, charge, go.